terminaldweller/mutator/CONTRIBUTING.md

 ### Labels
 We have quite a varied range of labels for issues. please use them.<br/>

 ### Contributers.md
-Don't forget to add your name to the `Contributers.md` file in the repo root.<br/>
+Don't forget to add your name to the `Contributers.md` file in the repo root.
+The list has a chronological order.
+Don't break that.<br/>